MicheleMureddu/Pediatric_fdopa_pipeline/README.md

 The user options differs only be adding -DL to the command line input.
 If you pass it the code will run the U-net modele to delineate the tumor volume from FLAIR MRI otherwise it will consider the lesions in the folder **tumor_MRI**

-remember to add in the folder the following folders:
+remember to add in the folder the following subfolders:

 * ./brats_flair: dataset for your data in BraTS space
 * ./Lesions_TL/final_preds_fold3: containing the segmentations provided by U-NET model